SamBaker101/PATT_MK0/README.md

 ## A Quick Note

-This repo will probably be pretty sparse for a while.
-Im still in the early stages of this project but I wanted to create a place to begin accumulating models, design documentation and parts research.
-Ill keep this readme updated as things develop.
+This project is still in the design phase and as yet remains unproven.

 ## Design Considerations